godaddy/terminus/README.md

-  statusOk,                         // [optional = 200] status to be returned for successful healthchecks statusOkResponse,                 // [optional = { status: 'ok' }] status response to be returned for successful healthchecks statusError,                      // [optional = 503] status to be returned for unsuccessful healthchecks
+  statusOk,                         // [optional = 200] status to be returned for successful healthchecks statusOkResponse,                 // [optional = { status: 'ok' }] status response to be returned for successful healthchecks statusError,                      // [optional = 503] status to be returned for unsuccessful healthchecks statusErrorResponse,              // [optional = { status: 'error' }] status response to be returned for unsuccessful healthchecks

   // cleanup options
   timeout: 1000,                    // [optional = 1000] number of milliseconds before forceful exiting